drjdlarson/carbs/README.rst

-CASER
+CARBS
 =====

-A Python package for Command, control & information (C2I) of Autonomous Swarms Employing Random finite sets (RFS) (CASER) developed by the Laboratory for Autonomy, GNC, and Estimation Research (LAGER) at the University of Alabama (UA).
+A python package for Command & control (C2) of Autonomous Random finite set- (RFS-) Based Swarms (CARBS) developed by the Laboratory for Autonomy, GNC, and Estimation Research (LAGER) at the University of Alabama (UA).
+This package was previously named CASER (Command control & information of Autonomous Swarms Employing Random finite sets), and before that GASUR (Guidance navigation and control of Autonomous Swarms Using Random finite sets) but neither had releases on PyPI.
+Some references may exist to those packages but they have been migrated to CARBS.

 .. contents:: Table of Contents
     :depth: 2